Visiting Essaouira in December: Weather + Events + Things to Do

 Best things to do in Essaouira in December

 December presents a wonderful opportunity to explore Essaouira’s enchanting medina without the usual crowds.
 You can really take your time appreciating the talent of local artists in the various galleries and browse the artisan shops for handicrafts.
-I’d also recommend pulling up a chair at one of the medina cafes to enjoy some people-watching.

 The Atlantic Ocean can be a bit too cold for swimming in December.
 Sea temperatures are around 16 to 18°C (61 to 64°F).
 But there are still numerous beach activities to enjoy.